I chose this Kiwi color without even thinking about it

 Good, ole-fashioned lesbian pot-luck with the "L Club"

+2. Did you connect with the LGBTQ community there?
 Answer: Did we ever!
 Of course, there is no single "community" anywhere; two groups we engaged with in New Zealand were lesbian and gay families and a lesbians group.
 Due to Fran's social-media savvy, we actually connected some families in Dunedin who hadn't known each other before -- creating community!
 One of these families, two dads and a son, had never met other gay parents before.
 The lesbian group we got to know was "the L Club:" mostly boomer-generation women who have been meeting for dinner once a month at a local cafe for several decades.
 We had them over for a potluck in honor of my mother's (also a lesbian) visit.
 It was a roaring good time and got them thinking they might start meeting at each other's houses.
 We found everyone warm and welcoming.

 Our son shows off his creation for Dunedin Pride